-- Luma antialias filter (YAA).
-The ADV7182 receives video at a rate of 28.6363 MHz.
+The ADV7182A receives video at a rate of 28.6363 MHz.
 (In the case of 4× oversampled video, the ADC samples at 57.27 MHz, and the first decimation is performed inside the DPP filters.
-Therefore, the data rate into the ADV7182 is always 28.6363 MHz.)
-The ITU-R BT.601 recommends a sampling frequency of 13.5 MHz.
-The luma antialias filter decimates the oversampled video using a high quality linear phase, low-pass filter that preserves the luma signal while, at the same time, attenuating out-of-band components.
-The luma antialias filter (YAA) has a fixed response. - Luma shaping filters (YSH).
-The shaping filter block is a programmable low-pass filter with a wide variety of responses.
+Therefore, the data rate into the ADV7182A is always 28.6363 MHz.)
+ITU-R BT.601 recommends a sampling frequency of 13.5 MHz.
+The luma antialias filter (YAA) decimates the oversampled video using a high quality linear phase, low-pass filter that preserves the luma signal while, at the same time, attenuating out of band components.
+The luma antialias filter (YAA) has a fixed response.

+The luma shaping filter (YSH) block is a programmable low-pass filter with a wide variety of responses.
 It can be used to reduce selectively the luma video signal bandwidth (needed prior to scaling, for example).
 For some video sources that contain high frequency noise, reducing the bandwidth of the luma signal improves visual picture quality.
-If the video is low-pass filtered, a follow-on video compression stage can work more efficiently.
-The ADV7182 has two responses for the shaping filter: one that is used for good quality composite, component, and SVHS type sources; and a second for nonstandard CVBS signals.
+If the video is low-pass filtered, a follow on video compression stage can work more efficiently.

+The ADV7182A has two responses for the shaping filter: one that is used for good quality composite, component, and SVHS type sources; and a second for nonstandard CVBS signals.

 The YSH filter responses also include a set of notches for PAL and NTSC.
-However, using the comb filters for Y/C separation is recommended. - Digital resampling filter.
-This block allows dynamic resampling of the video signal to alter parameters such as the time base of a line of video.
+However, using the comb filters for Y/C separation is recommended.

+The digital resampling filter block allows dynamic resampling of the video signal to alter parameters such as the time base of a line of video.
 Fundamentally, the resampler is a set of low-pass filters.
 The actual response is chosen by the system with no requirement for user intervention.